 For the conclusion, it is more fluid in how this can be done but you can look for the following

 - Summary of the introduction

 - Concluding remark(s)

 However, bad grammar is not a reason that problems and objectives are unclear.
-Instead it may be the problem is too broad, cannot be dealt with in the space provide, etc. Objectives normally have the same problem but can also be unrelated to the problem as well.
+Instead, it may be the problem is too broad, cannot be dealt with in the space provided, etc. Objectives normally have the same problem but can also be unrelated to the problem as well.